-Providing you with the data neccessary to understand and improve how students navigate religious diversity
+Providing you with the data necessary to understand and improve how students navigate religious and worldview diversity

 Campus climate assessment has been instrumental in helping colleges and universities grapple with issues of religious and spiritual identity.
 As religious diversity becomes an increasingly salient and divisive reality in American public discourse and civic life, many colleges and universities are asking how their campus can cultivate a more inclusive environment.